Galway West Bye-Election 2026 — Five-Seat Constituency Profile

 Work & education

-Employment here is in line with the national average (55.7%) and third-level attainment above it (54.0%), while professional and managerial roles sit above (41.2%).
+Employment here runs in line with the national average at 55.7%.
+Third-level attainment is above at 54.0%.
+Professional and managerial roles sit above the national rate at 41.2%.

 Housing & tenure